-Prepping is personal pursuit and no two families prepare in exactly the same way.
+Prepping is a personal pursuit and no two families prepare in exactly the same way.
 Each family has their own unique preferences and style, adding diversity to life.
 This uniqueness is evident in the methods used to produce food every day as well as during times of crisis.

 Recently we had an opportunity to spend an afternoon with some dear prepper friends and tour their survival garden.
 We observed a few hundred Butternut squash freshly picked and being prepared for storage, sweet juicy grapes hanging from vines and golden apples ready to be transformed into delicious cider or sauces.
 The October harvest teases the senses with its impressive display of colors, distinctive scents, cool mornings, sounds of scattering fallen leaves, and the taste of freshly harvested fruits and vegetables!

 Clod B. Hopper (name changed to protect the guilty) and his wife had given a lot of thought to what they would need to produce in order to be healthy and survive an extended crisis.
 They have years of experience gardening using traditional methods with neat rows of corn and other veggies.
-One day as they viewed their beautiful handiwork they pondered which of all this food would they actually need to survive if they were on their own.
+One day as they viewed their beautiful handiwork, they pondered which of all these fruits and vegetables they actually needed to survive if they were completely on their own.
 After significant thought, they composed this list of requirements for vegetable candidates.

 • Easy to grow